Zhabonchik/public-obsidian-vault-java-concurrency/content/research/Benchmarking Honcho.md

 ### **LoCoMo**

 We stated regarding LongMem that it "does not test a memory system's ability to recall across truly large quantities of data": this is even more the case for LoCoMo.
 It takes a similar format to LongMem, but instead of 115,000 tokens per question, it provides a meager 16,000 tokens on average of context.
-Then, each of these 16k token conversations have a battery of 100 or more questions applied to them.
+Then, each of these 16k token conversations has a battery of 100 or more questions applied to them.

 Given that models routinely offer a context window of 200,000 or more tokens nowadays, a 16,000 token conversation really isn't useful at all for evaluating a memory framework.